Peace Valley is dedicated to recognizing each child's unique spirit.

 Children will learn reading and writing, mathematics, history, geography, and the sciences while learning to sing, play a musical instrument, draw, paint, act in plays, and garden.
 They will learn fiber arts (such as knitting and sewing), Spanish language and culture, and enjoy movement through Eurythmy and Games.
 Peace Valley wants students to think critically and independently and to work harmoniously and respectfully with others.

 Peace Valley's curriculum delivers the content and competencies outlined in the Idaho Content Standards with the progression from Kindergarten through Grade 8.
 We provide an environment that nurtures a child's emerging capacities at each age and has a holistic focus on the physical, emotional, and social well-being of our community of students, staff, and parents.

 Peace Valley aims to bring forth healthy, confident, free-thinking, and self-directed children who are passionately engaged with education and empower them to contribute responsibly to the world and to appreciate the importance of peace, respect, and compassion.

 School founders named the school Peace Valley to honor the tradition that our valley is a place for people from different origins to gather, exchange ideas and create community.
 The name matches our commitment to peace locally, nationally and globally.

 Peace Valley's Vision

 A school which provides an innovative, student-centered, developmentally appropriate education to a community desiring a whole child educational option.

-Through the use of Waldorf methods, Peace Valley nourishes a child’s natural curiosity and passion for learning by respecting the unique developmental stages each child experiences.
+Through the use of Waldorf methods, Peace Valley nourishes a child’s natural curiosity and passion for learning by respecting the unique developmental stages of childhood.

 All facets of the school are structured around a comprehensive understanding of human development-an understanding that nurtures a community of self-awareness, respect, and dignity.